Green Thumb Tips-May

 Plant your hanging baskets and container gardens now to give them a good head start.
 By June they should be well established.
 Keep an eye on the weather and bring your baskets and containers inside if the weather gets cold.

-If your outdoor hanging baskets and planters have dried out too quickly, granules of Soil Moist (a polymer) mixed into the media of your container gardens and hanging baskets will help retain water for the plants to use as needed.
-We've added polymers to Echter’s Hanging Basket and Planter Box Mix so you can reduce the frequency of watering.
+If your outdoor hanging baskets and planters have dried out too quickly in the past, mix granules of Soil Moist (a polymer) into the media of your container gardens and hanging baskets before you plant.
+This will help retain water for the plants to use as needed.
+We've added polymers to Echter’s Container Mix so you can reduce the frequency of watering.

 Perennials & Roses

-Deadhead (cut off the old flowers) on daffodils, tulips, hyacinths and other spring-blooming bulbs, but don't remove foliage until after it turns yellow.
-The foliage is making nutrients for the bulbs for next years show of color.
+age until after it turns yellow.
+The foliage is making nutrients for the bulbs for next year's show of color.

 Put up plant supports now for perennials that need to be staked, like delphiniums, peonies, yarrow, etc. Before you know it these plants will be too tall to do it easily.